Skip to main content

 Use Global Filters For

-• Segmenting by user attributes (country, device)
+• Segmenting by visitor attributes (country, device type, browser, OS)

 • Consistent analysis across reports